whatsmate/whatsmate.github.io/_posts/2016-02-20-send-whatsapp-message-php.md

 To send a WhatsApp message from PHP, do this:

 1. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/39d45c6a0b8a1ce946a4.js"></script>
+2. Specify your client ID and secret on lines 2 and 3.
-2. Specify your target recipient on line 6.
+3. Specify your target recipient on line 6.
 Remember to include the country code.
-3. Specify your message on line 7.
+4. Specify your message on line 7.
-4. Visit the PHP page your just created to send your message.
+5. Visit the PHP page your just created to send your message.

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/whatsapp-gateway-api.html) now.